Lesson 3: Creating a Mailing Label Report

-- Resize the fields horizontally to display the data completely.
+- Resize the fields horizontally if data is truncated.

-- Hide the BH, BPF, and BF panels that don't hold any data by right-clicking the panel and selecting Hide from the shortcut menu.
+- Hide the BH, BPF and BF panels that don't hold any data by right-clicking the panel and select Hide from the shortcut menu.

 - On the report tab bar, right-click the report tab and select Rename to rename it to CustomerInformation.